pangeo-data/education-material/pedagogy/git/README.md

 A GitHub organization such as pangeo is a multi-participant version of a GitHub User.

+***If I put my code on GitHub can't somebody else steal it and use it?***

+Yes.
+GitHub is an open source community where the base usage tier is Public.
+You can pay a modest fee to make your presence on GitHub Private; whereupon your content will not be visible to anyone unless you grant them access to it.

 ***What is Public versus Private on GitHub?***

+Answer needed.

 ***Why did I get `403: Forbidden` when I attempted to log in to pangeo using my GitHub ID?***